 This includes using better contrast and colours in living spaces and avoiding confusing patterns wherever possible.

 From a scientific point of view, there’s an interesting question that could be answered with research into posterior cortical atrophy.

-People with posterior cortical atrophy have the hallmarks of Alzheimer’s disease in their brain (clumps of toxic proteins called amyloid and tau) but these clumps are found in the back of the brain.
+People with PCA, like Sir Terry Pratchett, have the hallmarks of Alzheimer’s disease in their brain (clumps of toxic proteins called amyloid and tau) but these clumps are found in the back of the brain.